-Unqualified opinion issued on 30 July 2019

-We issued an unqualified opinion on the Authority's 2018/19 accounts on 30 July 2019.

-Before we give our opinion on the accounts, we are required to report to those charged with governance (here the Audit Committee) any significant matters arising from the audit.
-To address this requirement, a detailed report was issued on 17 July 2019.
-This was discussed with the members of the Audit Committee on 25 July 2019.
-This paper is available to view online as part of the Committee pack for that meeting.
+Unqualified opinion issued on 20 October We issued an unqualified opinion on the Authority's 2019/20 accounts on 20 October 2020.
+2020 Before we give our opinion on the accounts, we are required to report to those charged with governance (here the Audit Committee) any significant matters arising from the audit.
+To address this requirement, reports were issued to the Audit Committee meetings held on 12 August 2020 and 21 October 2020.
+The report to the October meeting was an update to the August paper and confirmed that matters reported as still outstanding in August had been subsequently completed.
+The content of these papers including significant matters arising from the audit were discussed with the members of the Audit Committee in those meetings.
+These papers are available to view online as part of the Committee packs for those meetings.
+Materiality We define materiality as the magnitude of misstatement in the financial statements that makes it probable that the economic decisions of a reasonably knowledgeable person would be changed or influenced.

-Materiality

-We define materiality as the magnitude of misstatement in the financial statements that makes it probable that the economic decisions of a reasonably knowledgeable person would be changed or influenced.
 We use materiality both in planning the scope of our audit work and in evaluating the results of our work.

-Based on our professional judgement, materiality for the Authority's accounts was set at £7.4m which equated to 2% of estimated gross expenditure at the planning stage of the audit.
-Our materiality for the Group Accounts was set at the slightly higher level of £7.5m.
+Based on our professional judgement, materiality for the Authority's accounts was set at $\pm$ 7.6m which equated to 2% of estimated gross expenditure at the planning stage of the audit.
+Our materiality for the Group Accounts was set at the slightly higher level of $\pm$ 7.7m.
 This benchmark was chosen as the Authority is a non-profit organisation and total expenditure is a key measure of financial performance for users of the financial statements.

-We agreed with the Audit Committee that we would report to the Committee all uncorrected audit differences in excess of £370k, as well as differences below that threshold that, in our view, warranted reporting on qualitative grounds.
+We agreed with the Audit Committee that we would report to the Committee all uncorrected audit differences in excess of £390k, as well as differences below that threshold that, in our view, warranted reporting on qualitative grounds.
 We would also report to the Audit Committee on any uncorrected disclosure matters identified when assessing the overall presentation of the financial statements.
-For the avoidance of doubt, no such matters were identified in relation to the audit of the 2018/19 Statement of Accounts.

-Significant Risks

-Our audit work was designed to specifically address the following significant audit risks which are presented in further detail below.
+For the avoidance of doubt, no such matters were identified in relation to the audit of the 2019/20 Statement of Accounts.
+Significant Risks Our audit work was designed to specifically address the following significant audit risks which are presented in further detail below.
 Significant audit risks are the areas deemed to be those with the greatest potential of being materially incorrect in the financial statements and are therefore areas of greater focus for the audit team.
 1. Property valuation: Our conclusion in this risk area is that the net book value of property assets is not materially misstated.
 The Council's valuation assumptions are generally reasonable and fall within the expected range.
-There are no other findings to report.
+As commonly identified in valuation reports prepared at 31 March 2020, the valuer included a material uncertainty linked to property valuations due to Covid 19.
+The Council's disclosures regarding this are appropriate.
+This disclosure leads to an emphasis of matter paragraph in our audit report that draws attention to management's disclosure.
+This was a common feature of 31 March 2020 audit reports in the local government sector.

-Risk identified:
+• Risk identified: